eheitfield/SwiftCluster/README.md

 ![Peony](https://github.com/eheitfield/SwiftCluster/blob/main/Sources/Docs/peony.jpeg)

-In this example we will use SwiftCluster to create a "posterized" version the image in which the hundreds of distinct colors in the original image are replaced with just 8 representative colors.
+In this example we will use SwiftCluster to create a "posterized" version the image in which the hundreds of distinct colors in the original image are replaced with just eight representative colors.

 The file [test_image_data.csv](https://github.com/eheitfield/SwiftCluster/blob/main/Sources/Docs/test_image_data.csv) contains red, green, and blue color channel levels for each of the 2,500 pixels in the peony image.
 The code snippet below loads the csv data into a 2500 x 3 matrix in which the rows corresponds pixels and the columns correspond to the three color channels.
 ```
 guard let fileURL = URL(string: "https://raw.githubusercontent.com/eheitfield/SwiftCluster/main/Sources/Docs/test_image_data.csv"),
       let fileData = try?
 String(contentsOf: fileURL) else {
-    XCTFail()
-    return
+      preconditionFailure("Unable to read image data.")
 }
 let pixels = fileData
     .components(separatedBy: CharacterSet.newlines)